Andrewsama/ADGA/README.md

- # Adaptive Denoising Graph Contrastive Learning for Recommendation Based on Memory Graph Attention
+ # Adaptive Denoising Graph Contrastive Learning with Memory Graph Attention for Recommendationn

 <font color='red'>The implementation code will be released after the acceptance of the paper.</font>

-This is the PyTorch implementation for **AdaMGA** proposed in the paper **Adaptive Denoising Graph Contrastive Learning for Recommendation Based on Memory Graph Attention**.
+This is the PyTorch implementation for **ADGA** proposed in the paper **Adaptive Denoising Graph Contrastive Learning with Memory Graph Attention for Recommendation**.

 > Gang-Feng Ma, Xu-Hua Yang.
 2024.
-Adaptive Denoising Graph Contrastive Learning for Recommendation Based on Memory Graph Attention.
+Adaptive Denoising Graph Contrastive Learning with Memory Graph Attention for Recommendation.

 ![img_1.png](img_1.png)